AdobeDocs/experience-platform.en/help/destinations/ui/activate-datasets.md

 ## When to activate segments or export datasets

 Some destinations in the Experience Platform catalog support both segment activation and dataset export.
-* Consider activating segments when you want your data structured by audience interests or qualifications.
+* Consider activating segments when you want your data structured into profiles grouped by audience interests or qualifications.
 * On the other hand, consider dataset exports when you are looking to export raw dataset data, which is not grouped or structured by audience interests or qualifications.
 You could use this data for reporting, data science tasks, to satisfy compliance requirements, and many other use cases.

 If you are looking to export datasets, this document has all the information you need.
 If you are looking to activate segments to cloud storage or email marketing destinations, read [Activate audience data to batch profile export destinations](/help/destinations/ui/activate-batch-profile-destinations.md).